- General knowledge of the web;

 - How to run acceptance tests on web accessibility?
 When to ask for an expert audit?

-- Understanding the challenges and the differences between the web accessibility declaration (compliance) and the web accessibility label/certification.
+- Understanding the challenges and the differences between the web accessibility statement (compliance) and the web accessibility label/certification.

 - The developer’s tools;